rmcaoile/xure-exercise-1/README.md

   - Names must begin with a letter and may include apostrophes, spaces, and hyphens.
   - Suffixes are optional and limited to 5 characters.
   - Age must match the calculated age based on the entered birthdate.

+- **Local Storage Integrationn**
+  - All user data is stored in the browser’s local storage.
+  - Data persists even after page reloads or browser restarts.
+  - On app load, data is retrieved from local storage and rendered.